| | | | | |

 How to Set Up an Ice Cream Float Bar

-When it comes to supplies for an ice cream float bar, the basics are ice cream and soda (or sparkling juice).
-You’ll also need glasses, spoons and straws.
-Oh, and don’t forget a bottle opener and scoop.
+When it comes to supplies for an ice cream float bar, the basics to stock up on are ice cream and soda (or sparkling juice).

 Outdoor Ice Cream Float Bar with Bottle of Blood Orange Soda